JoeHetfield/aws-assignment/README.md

 - `webpack.parts.js`: Webpack configuation file, splited by loaders / plugins which been used.

-### Hope you like it and give me a high score!
+### Thanks for your review, hope you like it and give me a high score!
 I love AWS and REALLY REALLY want get the position!